Weak integrability breaking and level spacing distribution: Introduction

 Recently \cite{2020ScPP....8...16P} it was discovered that these exact results are connected to the so-called long range deformations of integrable spin chains which emerged in the context of the AdS/CFT correspondence \cite{2004PhR...405....1B,2008JSMTE..11L.001B,2009JPhA...42B5205B}.
 These long range spin chains are obtained as a one-parameter deformation of ordinary short-range spin chains (such as the XXZ model) and preserve integrability to each finite order in the deformation parameter $g$, with the interaction range growing order-by-order.
 Strictly speaking, these deformations are only defined in infinite volume.
 In the work \cite{2020JHEP...03..092P} it was demonstrated that these long range deformations have a deep connection to $T\bar{T}$-deformations of integrable quantum field theory \cite{2017NuPhB.915..363S,2019JHEP...09..052C} (see also \cite{1991NuPhB.358..524Z,2000NuPhB.578..527M}), by sharing the same algebraic origin which allowed the proof of factorisation for the expectation values of the operators which trigger the deformation of the spin chain.

 It turns out that the existence of the exact formulae for the current expectation values is implied by the following observation made in \cite{2020ScPP....8...16P}: for each generalised current there is a long range deformation such that the given current operator itself is the leading perturbing operator.
 This implies that the perturbation of the spin chain by the generalised current operator is integrable to the leading order in the deformation parameter $g$, but integrability is generally expected to be broken at higher orders since to maintain it necessitates the inclusion of progressively longer and longer range interaction terms at higher orders of $g$.
-We call this breaking of integrability 'weak' in distinction to 'strong' breaking of integrability which already happens at the first order of perturbation, and cannot be maintained by improving the perturbing operator order-by-order in $g$.
+We call this breaking of integrability 'weak' in distinction to 'strong' breaking of integrability which already happens at the first order of perturbation, and where integrability cannot be maintained by improving the perturbing operator order-by-order in $g$. {At present it is believed that the only two possibilities for weak integrability breaking are given by the current- and $T\bar{T}$-like deformations, see \cite{2020ScPP....8...16P,2020JHEP...03..092P,2004PhR...405....1B,2008JSMTE..11L.001B,2009JPhA...42B5205B}.}

-Integrability breaking was also recently investigated in \cite{doyon-weak-breaking} within the framework of Generalised Hydrodynamics, where it was also found that the perturbations by the current operators do not break integrability at the leading order: while a generic perturbation with coupling $\lambda$ is expected to thermalise the system on a time scale of $T\sim\lambda^{-2}$, this effect is missing for the current operators on the same time scale.